sensu/sensu-chef/TESTING.md

 ### Unit Tests

-The resource/provider code is unit tested with rspec.
+The cookbook is unit tested with rspec.
 To run these tests, use rake:

 ```
 bundle exec rake spec